NewAlexandria/leadership_readme/wiki-best-practices.md

 * OKRs
 * Reporting
 * Jira / backlogs
+* major wiki points
+  * retrospectives,
+  * SOPs, templates, and policies
-* major wiki points, e.g. retrospectives, other common page types, etc.
+  * other common page types
 * Patents / IP
 * Forums / Q&A / unanswered
 * comms, internal & external

 If you notice anything that is important to your work, but it’s not mentioned on your team's pages, you should feel free to add it to an existing page or a new page anytime.
 You can confirm where it goes, but proactively adding information trumps losing track of an important thought.
 Take note of whether a page is a historic record (static) vs. a more-active living document.